Obituary of Michele Rae Baseman Blevins

 When she was fourteen years old, Michele and her mother moved to Wayne Michigan where her mother had grown up, and Michele connected with her grandmother, aunts and cousins and graduated from Wayne High School.
 She moved to Tucson in 1987 and for a time worked for Amity Foundation.
 She married Red Blevins and her son James was born in 1992.
 She began working for George Stevenson and Dan Lundwall at Structural Concepts, an engineering firm, where she made herself invaluable and remained for over twenty years.
 In 2015 she moved to Georgia to live near her aunt Barbara, established an LLC Bookkeeping business, bringing remarkable organizational skills to the work she performed there primarily for one large company.
 When she moved back to Tucson in 2017, she continued performing work for the same company until she was too ill to work in September, 2018.

 During her short life, Michele developed a love of family.
 Her relationships with her employers and their families demonstrated that.
 She was a person who spoke no ill of other people and lived a life of genuine compassion towards others, exemplifying the conduct preached by all religions.
 She was trustworthy, trusting, honest and looked for the best in other people.
 She was loved by everyone whose lives she touched and was the perfect example of love.
 She made the world a better place, and will be missed by all who were privileged to know her.

 To send flowers to the family or plant a tree in memory of Michele Rae Baseman Blevins, please visit our floral store.

-To plant a beautiful memorial tree in memory of Michele Baseman Blevins, please visit our Tree Store
+To send flowers to the family or plant a tree in memory of Michele Baseman Blevins, please visit Tribute Store